donwatkins/PyStudents4Good/Lesson1.md

 * '%' = Modulus remainder
 ----
-### You can also enter code.
-One line at a time in the REPL.
+### You can also enter code one line at a time in the REPL.
 Here is our first program using the "print" function.
 ![Hello World](https://github.com/donwatkins/PyGirls4Good/blob/master/Images/HelloWorld.png)

 ### Use the "print" function to enter your name in the REPL.
 Here is the sample code: